otvin/compiler/README.md

 Compiler does not error when invoking a function and ignoring the return value (basically treating a function like a procedure call).
 This is not valid Pascal.

+## Design limitation:

+Many symbols are generated with the word 'fred' plus additional prefix.
+It is quite possible to generate a symbol collision and get an unexpected "variable redefined" error if you use lots of variables that begin with 'fred.'
+So, don't do that.

 ### Not yet tested:

 Have not tested ByRef parameters with Procedures